sspacecadett/harley/README.md

 - Sybau reply lists current hour (interaction user timezone if possible)

 **Known issues:**
-- Dealer does not hit to 17 if they draw a soft hand *(Potentially fixed)*
-- Hit/Stand buttons can sometimes take took long to appear (Python moment but this code is messy atm so maybe im the problem)
+- Hit/Stand buttons can sometimes take took long to appear (Python moment but this code is messy so maybe im the problem)